-This is a partial translation of a document from German Ocana.
-See his webpage at: http://www.ocanartesania.com -- Big thanks to Jason for the translation!
+This is a translation of a document from German Ocana.
+See his webpage at: http://www.ocanartesania.com -- Big thanks to Jason and Anders for the translation!

 Page 3

 The methods we will study and that you will use are two of the most known and used by some of the most prestigious companies.
 It is possible that some of them may have patents, irregardless, these methods have been used for many centuries in other roles and activities, but in the modern world the person who registers a product is triumphant, not the one that creates it.
 So, to lessen problems we will recall that we are only providing information that will help understand the mechanism of these methods so that owner will know how to make the most of the product and solve problems with adjustment and repair.
-Nothing that you learn here can be used to repair a rented cajon without additional information:
+A very important detail, that can cause you to have no use of what you will learn here to regulate a cajón you bought at a store, is this:

-The top does not need to be glued to the box, it should be screwed.
+The tapa does not need to be glued to the box, it should be screwed.

 This is a very important factor when we subject ourselves to all of the various cajones available in a store.
-The sharp, bright sound of the strings deteriorates easily and you will need to take off the top frequently in the future.
+The sharp, bright sound of the strings deteriorates easily and you will need to take off the tapa sooner or later.
 As a buyer, there is another important factor to consider.
-Like we have seen in the previous pictures, the cajon is nothing more than a closed box with one of its parts (the top, the thinnest) most move after being hit by all of the air in the cajon.
+Like we have seen in the previous pictures, the cajon is nothing more than a closed box with one of its parts (the tapa, the thinnest one) must move after being hit by all of the air in the cajon.
 The elegance of the resulting sound depends on how the parts of the cajon react to the hit.
 The moving air hits the internal faces of the cajon in waves, which should return to their place of origin with minimal degradation.
 The sound should not be absorbed by the material.
 This results in a sustainable tone with a agreeable equal oscillations.
 A cajon of high quality is made with a highly springy material, that, in the case of plywood and laminates, is of many layers.
 Try to find these cajones of many layered wood, observing the corners of the cajon is a good exercise, you will learn which ones lose less sound during the execution of a hit.
-Don't forget to also check the composition of the top of the cajon; although it is thin it should be like a paper of tenacity that is able to vibrate with force and response.
+Don't forget to also check the composition of the tapa; although it is thin it should be like a very strong paper that is able to vibrate with force and response.

 Page 4